Bunion Surgery (Hallux Valgus Surgery) Procedure Guide

 How much control can you have over your orthopaedic treatment?
 The short answer is more than you think.Read more >

 Use these tips to take the stress out of finding the perfect surgeon for your orthopaedic procedure.Read more >

 You may have heard of physiotherapy before, but do you actually know what it is?
 Find out how it can help your recovery after surgery.Read more >

 "Today, it is 6 weeks since my knee operation and I’m feeling great and finally walking without pain."Read more >

 Nichola's Hip Replacement Surgery

-"My father is grateful and said she is a changed woman & they can enjoy an improved quality of life together now.
+"My father is grateful and my mother is a changed woman, they can now enjoy an improved quality of life together now.
 "Read more >

 Other Orthopaedic Treatments